 Festivities go for 10 days, starting Nov.
 1 and ending on Nov.
 10.

 British Virgin Islands

-Get off the beaten Virgin Islands path: Anegada is the least-visited of the BVIs, and its Lobster Festival, part of the BVI Food Fete, gives you a chance to explore it on a culinary safari.
-The route takes you from one end to the other, sampling what chefs do with the island’s famous crustacean.
-Hint: They don’t just boil and grill it; they also turn it into sliders, fritters, salads, ceviche, curries, and soups.
+Get off the beaten Virgin Islands path: Anegada is the least-visited of the British Virgin Islands, and its Lobster Festival — part of the sixth-annual BVI Food Fete – gives you a chance to explore it on a culinary safari.
+The route takes you from one end of the island to the other, sampling what chefs do with the island’s famous crustacean.
+Hint: They don’t just boil and grill them; they also turn them into sliders, fritters, salads, ceviche, curries and soups.

-Perfect timing here for those who like their vacay sunny but not scorching.
-Beach season is waning (so are hotel prices), but temps are ideal for exploring, playing golf and tennis — and watching rugby.
-The World Rugby Classic is the island’s athletic event of the year.
+Beach season is waning and so are hotel prices, but these late-year temperatures are ideal for exploring, playing golf and tennis — and watching rugby.
+The World Rugby Classic is the island’s athletic event of the year, hosting teams from Italy, Canada, Ireland and the United States, among others.
 If Morgan Freeman and Matt Damon’s Invictus got you hooked on this fast-and-furious sport, this is your chance to see some of its greats playing live.

-The Iceland Airwaves music festival is an ideal time to experience the anything-goes spirit of Reykjavik.
-Aside from the main stage, the city hosts many free events in alternate venues.
-It’s also the start of the rainy season, but you can enjoy many of the country’s attractions, like hot springs, in any weather.
-Plus, November offers the chance to spot the Northern Lights.
+The Iceland Airwaves music festival is an ideal time to experience the anything-goes spirit of the country’s capital, Reykjavik.
+Aside from the main stage, the festival hosts a variety of other events at other venues throughout the city.
+The festival also includes the Iceland Airwaves Conference, a program that provides a forum for local and international music professionals to network and collaborate.
+November is also the start of the rainy season in Iceland, but you can enjoy many of the country’s attractions, like hot springs, in any weather.
+Plus, November offers the chance to spot the fabled Northern Lights.